AliWisam/Marketplace_research/Foundation.md

 ## _Contracts Description_ :

-This is a brief overview of the contracts used in Foundation for more detailed information you can use the links given in Sources in the end.
+This is a brief overview of the contracts used in Foundation for more detailed information you can use the links given

 <br>